-- Experience in performing the task or - Formal instruction from a BRP-Powertrain authorized training facility or - Instruction by a BRP-Powertrain or authorized BRP-Powertrain Distributor representative.
+- Experience in performing the task or - Formal instruction from a BRP-Powertrain authorized training facility or - Instruction by an authorized BRP-Powertrain Distributor representative.

 Technicians must:

 - Maintain a suitable work environment to prevent contamination or damage to engine parts or modules. - Use the required tools and fixtures as outlined in the ROTAX Maintenance Manual. - Ensure reasonable and prudent maintenance practices are utilized. - Ensure the requirements of the applicable regulatory authority regarding maintenance procedures are met.